Date of creation2012

 • the underlying metric for any indicator must be generally available

-• that data collection and vector/indicator calculation must be simple to do
+• data collection and vector/indicator calculation must be simple to do